Tangsun/tangsun.github.io/index.md

 I am Sunbochen Tang (汤孙博忱), a Ph.D. candidate in the AeroAstro department at the Massachusetts Institute of Technology (MIT), where I am a member of the Laboratory for Information and Decision Systems (LIDS).
 I am fortunate to be advised by Prof. Navid Azizan, and I have also had the privilege of collaborating with Dr. Anuradha Annaswamy at MIT and Prof. Ilya Kolmanovsky at the University of Michigan.

-My research lies at the intersection of **control theory, machine learning, and robotics**, with a goal of **developing reliable, theoretically-grounded, and efficient AI models for safety-critical systems**.
-My work focuses on creating robust learning frameworks for large-scale challenges, with projects including:
+My research lies at the intersection of **control theory, machine learning, and robotics**, with a goal of **developing reliable, theoretically-grounded, and efficient AI models for safety-critical and physical systems**.
+My current work focuses on creating **trustworthy learning frameworks for practical applications**, with projects including:

-* Time-series prediction for chaotic PDEs with stability guarantees.
+* Energy-Constrained Neural Operators for Learning Chaotic Dynamics with Boundedness Guarantees.

-* Adaptive control for quadrotors under unknown disturbances.
+* Uncertainty-Aware Decision Making Algorithms for Vision-Based Robots.

-* Uncertainty-aware decision-making for vision-based robots.
+* Meta-Learning for Adaptive Control, with Applications to Quadrotor Disturbance Rejection

 I'm passionate about these challenges and welcome conversations with others in the field.
 If you'd like to connect, please don't hesitate to get in touch.